 - Besides its endearing name, Fatman’s Loop Trail offers large boulders to marvel, aerial views of the city, and no shortage of trees.
 This 2.4-mile, loop trail is rated as moderate and located in the Kachina Peaks Wilderness.
 Fido is welcomed on a leash.

 - If you want a challenge, Humphrey’s Peak is the highest point in Arizona.
 Enjoy views of the San Francisco Peaks — the mountain range in Flagstaff — and the surrounding landscape at 16,633 feet high.
-This 9.2-mile, out-and-back trail has an elevation gain of over 3,000 feet and is rated as hard.
-Make sure you take precautions and stay abreast any altitude sickness
+This 9.2-mile, the out-and-back trail has an elevation gain of over 3,000 feet and is rated as hard.
+Make sure you take precautions and stay abreast of any altitude sickness.

 Mount Lemmon, AZ — 3.25 hours from Phoenix